liuyehcf/BlogSource/_posts/Java-ComparableTimSort-源码剖析.md

     private void mergeHi(int base1, int len1, int base2, int len2) {
         assert len1 > 0 && len2 > 0 && base1 + len1 == base2;

-        // Copy second run into temp array
+        //Copy second run into temp array
-        Object[] a = this.a; // For performance
+        Object[] a = this.a; //For performance
         Object[] tmp = ensureCapacity(len2);
         int tmpBase = this.tmpBase;
         System.arraycopy(a, base2, tmp, tmpBase, len2);

-        int cursor1 = base1 + len1 - 1;  // Indexes into a
+        int cursor1 = base1 + len1 - 1;  //Indexes into a
-        int cursor2 = tmpBase + len2 - 1; // Indexes into tmp array
+        int cursor2 = tmpBase + len2 - 1; //Indexes into tmp array
-        int dest = base2 + len2 - 1;     // Indexes into a
+        int dest = base2 + len2 - 1;     //Indexes into a

-        // Move last element of first run and deal with degenerate cases a[dest--] = a[cursor1--];
+        //Move last element of first run and deal with degenerate cases a[dest--] = a[cursor1--];
         if (--len1 == 0) {
             System.arraycopy(tmp, tmpBase, a, dest - (len2 - 1), len2);